Hannans

 Hannans has shown very soft population growth performance across periods assessed by AreaSearch

-As of Nov 2025, the estimated population for the Hannans statistical area (Lv2) is around 2,642.
+As of Feb 2026, the estimated population of the suburb of Hannans is around 2,642.
 This reflects a growth of 232 people since the 2021 Census, which reported a population of 2,410.
-The change was inferred from AreaSearch's resident population estimate of 2,614 following examination of ABS' ERP data release in June 2024 and address validation since the Census date.
-This results in a density ratio of 667 persons per square kilometer.
-Hannans' growth rate of 9.6% since the 2021 census exceeded both its SA3 area (7.7%) and SA4 region, indicating it as a growth leader in the region.
+The current resident population estimate of 2,614 by AreaSearch is based on examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This equates to a density ratio of 667 persons per square kilometer.
+Hannans's growth rate of 9.6% since the 2021 census exceeded both the SA3 area (7.7%) and the SA4 region, indicating it as a growth leader in the region.
 Natural growth contributed approximately 60.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, post-2032 growth estimates are being made using ABS' Greater Capital Region projections released in 2023 based on 2022 data.
-Looking ahead, the area is expected to grow by around 210 persons to reach a total population of approximately 2,852 by 2041, reflecting an increase of about 7.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking ahead, population projections indicate a growth of 204 persons to 2041, reflecting an increase of 7.3% over the 17-year period.

 Frequently Asked Questions - Population